 - two years teaching experience in the discipline,

 - experience teaching an upper level advanced course in the discipline (AP or honors equivalent),

-Approved instructors undergo two to five days of summer training with their IU faculty liaison on the IUB campus.
+Approved instructors undergo one to five days of summer training with their IU faculty liaison on the IUB campus.
 For each course, instructors are expected to return to campus annually for a one-day professional development review seminar.
 Seminars occur during the school year and the high school must provide substitutes in order for instructors to attend.
 These day-long sessions are used to evaluate the implementation of the specific course for that term and to provide instructors an opportunity to discuss any questions or problems that have arisen.
 In addition, any policies governing the course such as curricular changes or the adoption of a new textbook are discussed.
 In other cases, a review seminar may introduce ACP instructors to new developments in the discipline and focus on issues of pedagogic innovation.

 For both the initial summer training and the annual review seminar, mileage to campus is reimbursed and hotel accommodations are provided if the school is more than fifty miles from IUB.
 Trained instructors can offer IU courses after completing summer training with an exception for math courses.
 Math courses require a one year pilot.
 No college credit is available during the pilot year; it is an opportunity for new instructors to calibrate their curricular pacing and depth to that which occurs on campus.

 All ACP instructors are expected to comply with the policies and follow the procedures found in the Instructor Handbook.